 The bollard target used for these tests should be circular in section and constructed to represent a typical example found in urban areas.
 The design should minimise any damage caused to the test vehicle if the bollard is struck during testing.
-It must be black in colour, have a height of 1.0m above the test track surface and have a smooth, plain surface of diameter between 0.10 and 0.13m.
-A typical example is shown in
+It must be black in colour, have a height of 1.0m above the test track surface with a diameter between 0.10 and 0.13m.
+The bollard should be a smooth plain cylinder with no ridges/collars.
+The target may have a test centre logo applied on a surface not visible from the direction of approach of the test vehicle.
+A typical example is shown in Figure 7.

-Figure 2.

-Figure 2 - Bollard target
+Figure 7 - Bollard target